-Calibrating encoder
+Configuring encoder

-- Input chose a port where encoder is connected - Gearing ratio defines mapping between the voltage on the analog input and the angle.
-Value 1.0 corresponds to $0..3.3v \rightarrow 0..360$ degree of rotation.
+- Type chose a model of encoder and it's interface - Input chose a port where encoder is connected, if applicable for a selected model - Gearing ratio it used mostly for analog type of encoder.
+It defines a mapping between the voltage on the analog input and the angle.
+Value 1.0 corresponds to 0..3.3v → 0..360 degree of rotation.
 To estimate proper gearing ratio for your encoder, use GUI as follows:

-White arrow - shows the angle of motor relative to frame Compass arrow - shows the (relative) angle of camera in space
+White arrow - shows the angle of motor relative to frame Compass arrow - shows the azimuth of camera in space

 - 1. If second (frame) IMU is connected disable it temporarily (Advanced Sensor Frame IMU Disabled).
 Turn motors OFF. - 2.
 Enter initial values: gearing ratio = 1.0, offset = 1 (or any non-zero value).
 Write parameters to the board.
 If encoder is connected properly, the white arrow will start to display rotations of the YAW motor. - 3.
 Turn the frame that way that the white arrow matches the compass arrow.
 Fix the frame in this position.
-Then rotate camera by YAW axis only, and check if the white arrow moves together with the compass arrow.
-If it moves in opposite direction, mark "Inverse" checkbox.
-If the white arrow moves faster that the compass arrow, decrease gearing ration.
-In opposite case, increase it. - Offset set the zero angle.
-Move the frame in "normal" position and press the "CALIBRATE" button.
-A new value for this parameter will be set and displayed in the GUI.
+Then rotate the camera by YAW axis only, and check if the white arrow moves exactly like the compass arrow.
+If it moves in opposite direction, mark "Inverse" check-box.
+If the white arrow moves faster that the compass arrow, decrease gearing ratio.
+In opposite case, increase it.